 Data sets, such as sales transactions and customer details, offer companies a rich insight into their customers’ buying habits, which can be used to personalize advertising and promotions.

 But despite the increased use of big data, many chief executives still rely on gut feeling – and they are paying the price.
-PwC estimates Australia missed out on 48 billion Australian dollars ($37 billion) in economic benefits in 2013 because companies failed to fully leverage big data.
+PwC estimates Australia missed out on 48 billion Australian dollars (33.5 billion euros) in economic benefits in 2013 because companies failed to fully leverage big data.

 But do individuals get anything in return for their data?